-- Attend departmental meetings and conferences.
+- Attend departmental meetings and conferences

-- Develop and make presentations at departmental conferences.
+- Develop and make presentations at departmental conferences

-- Attend conferences at research facilities.
+- Attend conferences at research facilities

-- Attend journal club meetings.
+- Attend journal club meetings

-- Prepare papers for presentation at research conferences.
+- Prepare papers for presentation at research conferences

 Your research opportunities at Mayo Clinic are outstanding.
 You are encouraged to participate in research projects with the consulting staff.
 This includes opportunities for clinical studies and laboratory-based projects.

-A program objective is that most research projects will yield results, which are suitable for presentation at scientific meetings and for publication in peer-reviewed literature.
+A program objective is that most research projects yield results that are suitable for presentation at scientific meetings and for publication in peer-reviewed literature.
 Research projects with the goal of submission for publication and presentation at the end of the fellowship are required.

-You will have the opportunity to teach residents, Mayo Medical School students and visiting students from other medical schools through daily clinical work and formal didactic lectures.
+You have the opportunity to teach residents, Mayo Medical School students and visiting students from other medical schools through daily clinical work and formal didactic lectures.